 Soak in a little nostalgia at the Classic Car Cruise-In at Das Dutchman Essenhaus.
-On Thursdays from 4:30 to 8 p.m. (through the end of September), stroll Essenhaus’ immaculate grounds for glimpses of roadsters, hot rods and touring sedans (and everything in between!).
+On Thursdays from 4:30 to 8 p.m.
+(May - September), stroll Essenhaus’ immaculate grounds for glimpses of roadsters, hot rods and touring sedans (and everything in between!).

 Das Dutchman Essenhaus, 240 U.S. 20, Middlebury, (800) 455-9472

 Sweatin’ to the sights

 Get out your bike (or rent one along the way) and take a spin on the Pumpkinvine Nature Trail.
 Starting in Goshen, Middlebury or Shipshewana, you’ll be up close and personal with the rural farms, rolling countryside, and woodlands so prominent here.
 Every season offers its own picturesque pleasures.

 Elkhart County’s history is dotted with colorful characters, quirky stories and nostalgia.
 The Elkhart County Historical Museum gets you behind the scenes of the area’s earliest days and its transformation into an urban-rural fusion of eclectic downtowns and pristine countryside.